-In analysing the opportunity cost of hydropower for providing balancing power we have chosen a set of Swiss hydropower cascades.
+For our analysis of the opportunity cost of hydropower we have chosen a set of Swiss hydropower cascades as exemplary test cases.
 We focus on cascades which include storage hydropower plants.
 While some of the cascade also include run-of-river plants, cascades with pump-storage plants are not considered here.
-The chosen cascades differ ,i.a., in their topology, capacity and storage volume.
+The chosen cascades differ in their topology, capacity and storage volume.
 Table 1 summarizes the main characteristics of the chosen cascades.